-- The oldest known Ruby-crowned Kinglet was at least 4 years 7 months old.
-It was a banded individual captured (and re-released during banding operations in California in 2007.
+- The oldest known Ruby-crowned Kinglet was a female, and at least 4 years, 7 months old.
+She was a banded individual captured (and re-released during banding operations in California in 2007.
 She had been banded in the same state in 2003.

 Ruby-Crowned Kinglets prey on spiders, pseudoscorpions, and many types of insects, including aphids, wasps, ants, and bark beetles.
 Kinglets usually forage in high tree foliage, hovering and pecking in order to glean insects from the surface of leaves and branches.
 These birds also eat a small amount of seeds and fruit, from poison-oak berries to the pulp of dogwood berries.

 - Clutch Size

 - 5–12 eggs

 - 1 broods

 - 0.4–0.5 in